-- The Fire Watch must maintain an up-to-date Fire Watch Logbook during Hot Work activities. - An Inspection entry in the Fire Watch Logbook is required every 30 minutes and the inspection entry must be signed by the Fire Watch. - Inspection entries are not permitted to be completed in advance; i.e., if the current time is 6:30 p.m., but the inspection entry signed off by the Fire Watch was entered as 8:00 p.m. - One Fire Watch is not permitted to oversee two different Hot Work Operations, even if they are in the same vicinity. - At least one Fire Watch must be present for each Hot Work operation taking place on a SCA construction site. - A permit from FDNY is required to conduct Hot Work using oxygen and a flammable gas. - A 48-hour notification must be made to the SCA Safety Inspector prior to any Hot Work activity.
-The SCA Safety Inspector schedules a site meeting to review SCA, FDNY, and DOB regulations. - The Competent Site Supervisor/Foreman overseeing all Hot Work activity must have successfully completed the FDNY Construction Site Fire Safety Manager Course. - During Hot Work operations, a Fire Watch is required to: - Be present at all times. - Make continuous inspections of the work area that could be affected by the hot work operation. - Make an inspection entry in the Fire Watch Logbook every 30 minutes. - A Stop Work Order must be issued for deficiencies noted in the safety procedures for Hot Work, and a licensed NYC Site Safety Manager is required for the duration of the Hot Work.
+- The Fire Watch must maintain an up-to-date Fire Watch Logbook during Hot Work activities. - An Inspection entry in the Fire Watch Logbook is required every 30 minutes and the inspection entry must be signed by the Fire Watch. - o Inspection entries are not permitted to be completed in advance; i.e., if the current time is 6:30 p.m., but the inspection entry signed off by the Fire Watch was entered as 8:00 p.m. - One Fire Watch is not permitted to oversee two different Hot Work Operations, even if they are in the same vicinity. - At least one Fire Watch must be present for each Hot Work operation taking place on a SCA construction site. - A permit from FDNY is required to conduct Hot Work using oxygen and a flammable gas. - A 48-hour notification must be made to the SCA Safety Inspector prior to any Hot Work activity.
+The SCA Safety Inspector schedules a site meeting to review SCA, FDNY, and DOB regulations. - The Competent Site Supervisor/Foreman overseeing all Hot Work activity must have successfully completed the FDNY Construction Site Fire Safety Manager Course. - During Hot Work operations, a Fire Watch is required to: - Be present at all times. - Make continuous inspections of the work area that could be affected by the hot work operation. - Make an inspection entry in the Fire Watch Logbook every 30 minutes. - A Stop Work Order must be issued for deficiencies noted in the safety procedures for Hot Work, and a licensed NYC Site Safety Manager is required for the duration of the Hot Work. - The fire watch shall make continuous inspections for at least to (2) hours after hot work has ceased.